v3rm0n/intercom_flutter/intercom_flutter/README.md

 Intercom.instance.initialize(appId, iosApiKey: iOSKey, androidApiKey: androidKey);
 ```

-### Reading keys in android native side and initialize the SDK.
+### Reading keys in Android native side and initialize the SDK.

 * Add the following code to `build.gradle`.
 ```